+Plan

-Plan Once you've completed your research and explored finance options, you need an export plan that sets out how you'll break into your new market.
+Once you've completed your research and explored finance options, you need an export plan that sets out how you'll break into your new market.

 An export plan is similar to a business plan but with an international focus.

 It should outline your objectives, strategy and preparations for selling your product or service in a new or existing overseas market.
 It will also help you evaluate risks and benefits.
+An independent trade advisor can help you with your export plan.

 To get your plan started you should:

-- Set out how you'll launch your product or service - Decide if you want to sell directly, online or through an agent or distributor. - If you're selling online find out about E-Commerce Advisers and getting help and advice on building your e-commerce presence with the DIT's E-Exporting Programme. - Plan your routes and choose the most efficient transport method. - Are your goods insured? - Think about capital, resources, logistics, distribution and customer support.
+- Set out how you'll launch your product or service - Decide if you want to sell directly, online or through an agent or distributor.

+- If you're selling online get in touch with your local Department for International Trade (DIT) office (details on page 28) to talk to an e-commerce adviser and find out about DIT's E-Exporting programme. - Plan your routes and choose the most efficient transport method. - · Are your goods insured? - Think about capital, resources, logistics, distribution and customer support.

 Your export plan should include:

-A marketing strategy Any modifications you need to make to your product or service Your preferred route to market - what's your most cost effective and efficient distribution channel?
-Your chosen business model - agent, distributor, B2B, B2C?
-Whether you need to establish an overseas presence - such as a sales office or by forming a strategic alliance, joint venture or subsidiary Your financial resources and how to get paid The right people to help you develop your new export markets Relevant info about your chosen market Customers How will you find customers?
+- A marketing strategy - Any modifications you need to make to your product or service - Your preferred route to market what's your most cost effective and efficient distribution channel? - Your chosen business model - agent, distributor, B2B, B2C? - Whether you need to establish an overseas presence - such as a sales office or by forming a strategic alliance, joint venture or subsidiary - Your financial resources and how to get paid - The right people to help you develop your new export markets - Relevant info about your chosen market

+Customers

+How will you find customers?
 Should you use an agent or distributor, or maybe just sell online or directly?

 Depending on your product and its shelf life, there is a range of ways you can sell to your customers.

+This could be selling directly, online or via agents or distributors - you can find out more about all of these on great.gov.uk.

+Selling online to overseas customers

-This could be selling directly, online or via agents or distributors - you can find out more about all of these on great.gov.uk Selling Online to Overseas Customers The Department for International Trade's E-Exporting Programme gives you access to the Selling Online Overseas Tool, a free to use, online service that allows you to click, connect, prepare and sell on global e-marketplaces, such as Amazon, eBay and Rakuten, based on your product category and export market of choice.
+The Department for International Trade's E-Exporting Programme gives you access to the Selling Online Overseas Tool, a free to use, online service that allows you to click, connect, prepare and sell on global e-marketplaces, such as Amazon, eBay and Rakuten, based on your product category and export market of choice.
 Through the tool, you can also access discounts, including waived commissions and special marketing packages.

-Selling through a partner Some businesses choose to work with a partner who is already familiar with a particular market.
+Selling through a partner

+Some businesses choose to work with a partner who is already familiar with a particular market.
 There are two types - distributors and agents.
 A distributor will buy your products directly from you and re-sell them locally.
 They will be responsible for any profit or loss in stocking and selling on your goods.
 Agents will arrange sales on your behalf and receive commission on the sale once payment is made.
 In both cases they are an invaluable, on the ground resource to feed back market intelligence.

-Getting help and advice Of course, making the move into any new market - especially when you're dealing with a different language, culture or set of regulations - can feel like a leap into the unknown.
+Getting help and advice

+Of course, making the move into any new market - especially when you're dealing with a different language, culture or set of regulations - can feel like a leap into the unknown.
 But with the right help and support you can do it.

-The demand is out there.
-You should be too.

-Fast affordable loans to help you thrive

-Whether you need to buy more stock to fulfill orders, hire overseas staff or a cash flow boost to cover new contracts, our business loans could help.
-You could borrow up to £500,000 unsecured.
-Apply online in just 10 minutes, you'll get a dedicated Account Manager and a decision typically in 24 hours.

-- Up to £500,000 unsecured

-Rates from 3% per year

-- 6 month 5 year terms

-Personal guarantee required Full early repayment only

-~

-- ✓ No early repayment fees

-- Decision typically in 24 hrs

-- Dedicated account manager

-FOR MORE INFO VISIT fundingcircle.com OR GIVE US A CALL 0800 048 2467

-A

-great.gov.uk

-Build your own exporting journey Answer some simple questions about your sector, experience and business ambitions to get: - information that's relevant to your answers with tasks to help you learn - access to worldwide statistics so you can research your market Get starter great.gov.uk is the ideal starting point for UK businesses that are looking to export for the first time or increase the amount of exports they produce.
+great.gov.uk is the ideal starting point for UK businesses that are looking to export for the first time or increase the amount of exports they produce.
 It brings together the best information across government and suitable partners.

 On great.gov.uk you'll find: